Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

 # Run log

-How-to is going to consist of two parts [Prepate PTFE](##prepare_ptfe) and [Working with snapshot](##working_with_snapshots) with the first one being presented in condensed form, and you always can refer to the ["How-To section"](https://github.com/Galser/ptfe-demo-validcert#how-to) of the above-mentioned base repo https://github.com/Galser/ptfe-demo-validcert .
+How-to is going to consist of two parts [Prepate PTFE](#prepare_ptfe) and [Working with snapshots](#working_with_snapshots) with the first one being presented in condensed form, and you always can refer to the ["How-To section"](https://github.com/Galser/ptfe-demo-validcert#how-to) of the above-mentioned base repo https://github.com/Galser/ptfe-demo-validcert .

 ## Prepare PTFE
 - Clone this repo (use the tools of your choice)